Have you ever been in a relationship with a clingy or needy person? Or have you ever been one?

 To stop being so clingy:

 #1 Don’t label yourself!
-Though you may be inclined toward a certain behaviour, you’re in complete control of your actions.
+Though you may be inclined toward a certain behavior, you’re in complete control of your actions.
 Don’t label yourself or allow others to label you.

-  You may also want to offer an explanation for your behaviour (e.g. “I feel even more confident with you by my side”) to open the lines of communication.
+You may also want to offer an explanation for your behavior (e.g. “I feel even more confident with you by my side”) to open the lines of communication.

 #2 Push your comfort zone and reach out to a friend to book time with them (separate from your partner); if you’re used to hibernating with your partner, this can feel uncomfortable, but a little discomfort can result in significant growth.

 #3 Talk about it.
 What holds you back from being more independent?
 Why do you want to spend so much time with your partner?

 Discuss and address the underlying feelings that drive your clingy behavior – -then you can make changes as needed.

 Jordan Madison, LGMFT